Reasons Why New Parents Have No Sex

-Obviously there will be some obstacles to hot sex right after delivery.
+Obviously, there will be some obstacles to hot sex right after delivery.
 No one will question that, but why is it hard to get intimate after the arrival of a new baby?
-Here are a list of reasons.
+Here is a list of reasons.

 Depression, blues and body image